ehsan11100/AdGuard/Clients.md

 If the only thing you need is to see friendly names in AdGuard Home stats then editing the hosts file may be the easiest way to achieve this.
-Please note that you may need to restart AdGuard Home to apply the changes immediately.
+Please note that you may need to restart AdGuard Home to apply the changes.

 ![](images/top-clients-names.png)